Hamiltonian Extrema of an Arbitrary Flux-Biased Josephson Circuit: Introduction

 where $\hat{\boldsymbol{\varphi}} = [\hat{\varphi}_0,\hat{\varphi}_1,\dots, \hat{\varphi}_N]$ and $\hat{\boldsymbol{n}} = [\hat{n}_0,\hat{n}_1,\dots, \hat{n}_N]$ are the vectors of phase and charge operators, respectively.
 For a given external flux-bias $\bar{\varphi}_\mathrm{e}$, the eigenstates of $\hat{H}$ can be computed and further analyzed to yield the properties of the system.
 This comprehensive approach can be extended to an arbitrary superconducting circuit, and is currently at the core of many general-purpose quantum circuits simulators \cite{groszkowski_scqubits_2021, gely_qucat_2020, aumann_circuitq_2022}.
 However, this description does not directly capture the number and positions of the local extrema of the classical potential energy $U_\mathrm{ind}(\boldsymbol{\varphi}, \bar{\varphi}_\mathrm{e})$ in Eq. \eqref{eq:generic_hamiltonian}, the knowledge of which is very convenient when designing a device for a particular purpose.
 For instance, many topological protected qubits \cite{smith_superconducting_2020,gyenis_experimental_2021,kitaev_protected_2006} are implemented with Hamiltonians whose ground state wavefunction, in the phase representation, can be imagined as spread across multiple minima of $U_\mathrm{ind}$.
-On the other hand, quantum-limited amplifiers and couplers typically require the presence of a single minima for $U_\mathrm{ind}$ to reliably implement the multi-photon parametric processes at their core.
+On the other hand, quantum-limited amplifiers and couplers typically require the presence of a single minimum for $U_\mathrm{ind}$ to reliably implement the multi-photon parametric processes at their core.
+These devices are typically described by a series-expansion of their effective Hamiltonian around the minimum.
 A brute-force approach to determining the number and positions of the potential energy local extrema is to compute, for a fixed $\bar{\varphi}_\mathrm{e}$, the \emph{equilibrium points} of the circuit \cite{minev_energy-participation_2021}, defined as the phase vector $\bar{\boldsymbol{\varphi}} = [\bar{\varphi}_0,\bar{\varphi}_1,\dots, \bar{\varphi}_N]$ which satisfies the set of equations

 where $\nabla_\mathrm{\boldsymbol{\varphi}}$ is the gradient with respect to the components of $\boldsymbol{\varphi}$.

 In the general case, this method requires solving a set of transcendental trigonometric equations with iterative root-finding algorithms.
 A search for all the extrema of a potential energy function is thus very challenging and time consuming.